-Areas covered include self-development, self-esteem, forgiveness, anger, depression, empowerment, relationships, anxiety, interpersonal change, focus and meaning, self-destructive behaviours, aftercare counselling during recovery from addiction, family members of people in addiction, grief.
-I also have a particular interest in working with the following topics: gender, sexuality, suicidal thoughts, recovery from an attempted suicide.
+Areas covered include self-development, self-esteem, anger, depression, empowerment, relationships, anxiety, interpersonal change, focus and meaning, self-destructive behaviours, family members of people in addiction, grief.
+I also have a particular interest in working with the following topics: gender, sexuality, suicidal thoughts, recovery from an attempted suicide, adults with a childhood history of abuse.
 I work with both short-term and long-term clients, with individual clients or with groups.

 I have a postgraduate diploma in supervision and reflective practice, and a postgraduate diploma in group work.
 At the moment I am fully occupied with therapy client work and research, however accredited and pre-accredited therapists are invited to contact me to express interest in participating in supervision groups starting in 2021.
 For accredited members supervision requirements for IACP can be met either entirely or partially through group supervision.
 For pre-accredited members, currently 11 of the 45 pre-accredited supervision hours can be met through group supervision.
 At the moment, IACP recognise group supervision as follows:

 The maximum number in the supervision group is 6 (not including the group supervisor)and